 Make your way down between the trees to the edge of the waterfall.
 Here you can see the valley down bellow and the river tumbling over the 240ft drop into the pools below.
 There is a group of rocks just back from the edge that provide a little shelter and a seating area overlooking the whole valley.
 Be careful at the edge of the cliff!

 From the top of the waterfall you can follow the stream up into the woods.
-You will find many smaller waterfalls further up the valley, with water tumblers that have carved pools that provide natural whirlpools - these are great to while away a summer's day in.
+You will find many smaller waterfalls further up the valley, with water tumblers that have carved pools that provide natural whirlpools - these are great to while away a warm summer's day in.

 To get back to the café at the bottom of the falls, just retrace your steps back through the swing gate and up to the main track, turning right to make the descent.